 Maybe they give something extra that nobody thought about before.

-Your recruitment can fire up quick, but it can also appear to be very quiet and slow.
+Your recruitment can fire up quickly, but it can also appear to be very quiet and slow.

 To make sure you are doing well, try to control the performance and find the weakest link.

-You can do that by checking the differences in:
+You can do that by checking the differences in the:

 - “Career” page traffic vs incoming resumes (ad attractiveness, application errors)